 TxDOT URGES DRIVERS TO ‘END THE STREAK’ OF DAILY DEATHS

 Since Nov.
-7, 2000, fatalities resulting from motor vehicle crashes on Texas roadways have numbered 59,388.
+7, 2000, fatalities resulting from vehicle crashes on Texas roadways have numbered almost 67,000.
 The leading causes of fatalities continue to be failure to stay in one lane, alcohol and speed.
-To decrease the chances of roadway crashes and fatalities, TxDOTreminds drivers to:
+To decrease the chances of roadway crashes and fatalities, TxDOT reminds drivers to:

 - Buckle seatbelts – all passengers need to be buckled

-- Pay attention – put phone away and avoid distractions
+- Pay attention – put phones away and avoid distractions

-- Never drink and drive – drunk driving kills; get a sober ride home
+- Never drink and drive or do drugs and drive –get a sober ride home

 - Drive the speed limit – obey speed limits and drive slower when weather conditions warrant